keenanromain/AWS-SAA-C02-Study-Guide/README.md

 ### NAT Instances and NAT Gateways
+nat instance vs nat gateway?
+public vs private ip?
+- Attaching an IGW to a VPC allows instances with public IPs to directly access the internet.
+NAT however serves as an intermediate step which allow instances that do not have public IPs to first translate their own private IP into the NAT's public IP before accessing the internet.
+For this reason, you need to route traffic from a private subnet to your NAT gateway.
+At this point, the IGW can only see that the request has come from the NAT gateway.
+If someone tries to initiate a connection to your NAT gateway directly (instead of an expected response), the NAT just drops the packet as it has no entry of it mapped in its tracking table for which private instance to pass the request onto.
+- NAT is only able to route traffic out to the internet (and back in) and the communication must always be initiated from the private instances.
+- You need to launch a NAT gateway per AZ and there’s a 1-to-1 mapping with each AZ.

 ### Bastion Hosts or Jump Boxes
 - A Bastion Host is a server within a public-facing subnet that can connect to the servers between the private-facing subnet.
 It's through a bastion host that administrators can securely access instances behind private subnets without being compromised via an internet gateway.
 This way, you can manage the servers as part of your job.